 About the Crohn’s & Colitis Congress®

-The Crohn’s & Colitis Congress®, taking place Jan.
-23-25, 2020, in Austin, Texas, combines the strengths of the nation’s leading IBD patient organization, Crohn’s & Colitis Foundation, and the premier GI professional association, American Gastroenterological Association (AGA).
+The Crohn’s & Colitis Congress®, took place Jan.
+23-25, 2020, in Austin, Texas, combined the strengths of the nation’s leading IBD patient organization, Crohn’s & Colitis Foundation, and the premier GI professional association, American Gastroenterological Association (AGA).
 Together we are committed to convening the greatest minds in IBD to transform patient care.
 The Crohn’s & Colitis Congress is the must-attend meeting for all IBD professionals.
 Learn more at crohnscolitiscongress.org.

 About the Crohn’s & Colitis Foundation